adambloebaum/personal-site/src/content/blogs/energy-flow-dynamics-in-pitching.md

 \eta = 100 \times \frac{E_{\text{elbow}}}{E_{\text{shoulder}}}
 $$

-A user-friendly interpretation is to report energy flow as a percentage, expressed as “efficiency” (e.g., “94% of energy arriving at the shoulder made it to the elbow”) rather than reporting a “–6% loss.”

 ## Data Source and Population

 I looked at 17,942 throws from athletes who participated in motion-capture assessments at Driveline Baseball.
 Only pitches with a regulation baseball, in the athlete's normal pitching motion, at game-intent, thrown over 70 mph were used in the dataset.